The Real Reason Your RPA Center of Excellence Has a Six Month Backlog

 What changes with computer use agents

-- ●Survives UI changes because agents see the screen and act like a human, not a selector hunter.
+- ●Survives UI changes: Agents see the screen and act like a human, so they keep working when layouts or classes shift.

 How to move without the risk